adaltas/node-shell/src/index.coffee.md

 ## `parse([argv])`

-* `argv`
+* `argv` (array|process|string, optional)
   Array of arguments to parse, optional.

 Convert process arguments into a usable object.
 Argument may be in the form of a string or an array.
 If not provided, it parse the arguments present in  `process.argv`.

-You should only pass the parameters and the not the script name.
+When provided as an array or a string, only pass the parameters without the script name.

 Example: